Christian-Me/node-red-contrib-homie-convention/readme.md

 ## to do / limitations

+- [X] make it 1.0 compatible ***it is now usable***
+- [ ] make it fully 1.0 compatible ***further tests requited***
 - [ ] Use the Build in MQTT client to make full use of the configurations (password / encryption) or add minimal security to the currently used client
 - [ ] detect offline nodes by checking the interval of received messages
 - [ ] make use of the `$state` attribute
 - [ ] implement extensions
 - [ ] special node to make Node-RED a homie device announcing services
 - [ ] write the documentation in *good* english as I'm not a native speaker, sorry.

+## bugfixes & feature updates

+### 0.0.2

+* multiselect dropdown lists seams not to work oi Node-RED V1.x.x > use standard dropdown now until a working version of searchable dropdown boxes is found
+* duplicates in some dropdown lists > **fixed**
+* moved console logs when new messages arrive to trace to keep the log "info" log clean.
+* some typos fixed.
+* bug fix: Mixed order of mqtt messages or "incorrect" topics cause runtime to crash [see issue #1](https://github.com/Christian-Me/node-red-contrib-homie-convention/issues/1)